Louis de la Pivardière: Early life

-Pivardière was born in the Berry on November 15, 1661, to Antoine de la Pivardière and his second wife, Marie de Berthoulat.
+Pivardière was born in the Berry on 15 November 1661 to Antoine de la Pivardière and his second wife, Marie de Berthoulat.
 He was not in a position to take advantage of his inherited nobility, and the first two decades of his life are marked by attempts to make a name for himself in the military.
 The reigning Louis XIV's territorial ambitions gave him many chances to do so.
 He served in the Franco-Dutch War and, several years later, fought in the Battle of Chiny.
 Regardless, he was unable to advance in the military.
 In 1687, he married Marguerite Chauvelin and became seigneur de Narbonne, the Chauvelin family estate.
 He and his wife had a daughter in 1688, but soon after the Nine Years War began and Pivardière again served in the military.
 The war went catastrophically for France and Pivardière yet again could not advance in the military, despite years of trying.
 By 1697, his ambition had nearly emptied his coffers.

 Alleged murder and initial investigations

-On August 15, 1697, Pivardière unexpectedly returned to Narbonne.
+On 15 August 1697 Pivardière unexpectedly returned to Narbonne.
 Amidst rumors of his possible infidelity in Auxerre, he returned from his military duties with no escort and a lame horse.
 He and Chauvelin had a falling out and slept in separate rooms.
 By the next morning, Pivardière had disappeared and the front gate to the estate was open.
 During the ensuing weeks, when Pivardière did not reappear, rumors began to spread that Chauvelin had murdered her husband, and François Morin and Jean Bonnet, judges from Châtillon, launched a criminal investigation.

 The investigation resulted in little hard evidence against Chauvelin, likely because of the nearly two-month delay in an actual crime scene investigation.
 Most notably, they had not discovered a body.
 All Morin and Bonnet had to show for their efforts were several transcripts and two maidservants, Catherine Lemoyne and Marguerite Mercier, in their custody as witnesses.
 Chauvelin and the prior Charost, an alleged conspirator in the murder, had disappeared as well.
-The following months resulted in Lemoyne and Mercier's testimony of the events of August 15 changing wildly, perhaps due to influence from Morin and Bonnet.
+The following months resulted in Lemoyne and Mercier's testimony of the events of 15 August changing wildly, perhaps due to influence from Morin and Bonnet.

 In January 1698, Pivardière allegedly reappeared, exonerating Chauvelin and Charost.
 Multiple witnesses confirmed his identity, but the momentum stalled when Lemoyne and Mercier asserted that the man was not Pivardière.
 The momentum took another drastic shift when the man claiming to be Pivardière disappeared again, and even more in February with the arrest and imprisonment of the prior Charost.
 In May, Chauvelin voluntarily imprisoned herself in a Parisian prison.
-Due to this as well as the swelling tide of publicity surrounding the case, the court venue shifted to the Parliament of Paris.
+Due to this as well as the swelling tide of publicity surrounding the case, the court venue shifted to the Parlement of Paris.